 Lauren Canales and Claus Tober inspecting the damages

-In 2018, Factum Foundation for Digital Technology in Conservation returned in order to carry out further recording of the vessel.
+In 2018, Factum Foundation for Digital Technology in Preservation returned in order to carry out further recording of the vessel.
 In this instance, LiDAR scanning was undertaken that served to supplement the FARO data previously captured and create a more wholly accurate and extensive map of the ships structure.
 This 3D model will provide further assistance to the rebuild project that aims to have the Heraclitus ready for her most ambitious voyage: a five-year Ethnosphere Expedition to West Africa, South America and the Caribbean, commencing in 2020.

 © Inesa Remelkaite - Ecotechnics Maritime